 It keeps well in the refrigerator for about 4-5 days.
 Keep it in a covered container, or a bowl covered well with plastic wrap.

 More recipes to love:

 - 8 potatoes (large, red)

 - 3 stalks(ribs) celery

 - salt and pepper to taste

-- Clean the potatoes in cold water and place them unpeeled in a pot of salted water.
-Bring to a boil.
+- Wash the potatoes in cold water and place them unpeeled in a pot of salted water.
 Cook for about 25 minutes or until the potatoes are cooked through.
 A fork should go through them easily.
 Drain the water and allow the potatoes to cool.

-- In a frying pan, cook the bacon until crisp.
-Drain and set aside to cool.
+- Cook the bacon until crisp, using a frying pan.
+Drain and set aside to cool on paper towels.